salmomascarenhas/video-downloader-chrome/README.md

 # video-downloader-chrome
-An extension for google chrome to download videos from any website.
+An extension for google chrome to download videos from Instagram website.